 Payments Sector Dominates Booming Fintech M&A Activity

-John Guzzo, MD at Berkery Noyes, says: “Card providers and merchants are seeking to gain a competitive edge and reduce fraud related costs by acquiring the best technology available.
-As EMV capable systems reduce in-person fraud, fraudsters will shift online, thus requiring merchants to adopt even more advanced technology.
+According to Berkery Noyes, “Card providers and merchants are seeking to gain a competitive edge and reduce fraud related costs by acquiring the best technology available.
+As EMV capable systems reduce in-person fraud, fraudsters will shift online, thus requiring merchants to adopt even more advanced technology.”

 Software Industry Sees Rise in M&A Value